-=< The IBM Microchannel SCSI-Subsystem >=-

 TEST_UNIT_READY gets a buffersize of 0 to make sure that no

-data is transferred in order to avoid any possible command failure.
+data is transferred in order to avoid any possible command failure. - On unsuccessful TEST_UNIT_READY, the mid-level driver has to send

 a REQUEST_SENSE in order to see where the problem is located.
 This